|Subject:||Student Social Events|

 - The sponsoring organization will be required to hire and pay for one or more University Police Officer(s) if needed.
 The University Police Department will determine the number of officers necessary to ensure the safety of those attending the event.
 Security needs will be discussed at the pre-planning meeting.

 - If the sponsoring organization wishes to invite special outside groups (such as a student organization from another college) to attend their event, they must indicate this on their original facilities request form.
 A list of potential groups who will be invited must be attached to the facilities request form.
-The Director of Student Involvement or a designee will approve or disapprove this request and will communicate the decision to the sponsoring group.
+Assistant Director of Student Life for Student Organizations or a designee will approve or disapprove this request and will communicate the decision to the sponsoring group.
 The sponsoring organization must have a sign in sheet for each visiting approved group.
 Members of these approved groups must sign in on the appropriate sign in sheet and show an ID verifying their identity.
 No one under the age of 18 will be admitted unless they are a USCA student or a member of an approved outside group.

 - The entry table for the event must be located near the Student Life Suite and it must be supervised by the advisor (or designated faculty/staff person) and one student at all times.
 All other entrances into the building need to be locked in order to provide only one entrance into the building during the event.